 Who can administer the VRAW2?

-Those who complete the VRAW2 training can administer the VRAW2 (see below for more information).
+All Super and Team Members receive access to the automated version of the VRAW2 tool.
 The VRAW2 is designed as a template to better understanding concerning written narratives and can be used by residential life staff (such as hall directors and executive housing directors), campus police, conduct officers, counselors, and psychologists, student affairs administrators, and anyone connected with the campus student of concern or Behavioral Intervention Team (BIT).

 Unlike other psychological tests focused on threat and danger to others, the VRAW2 is designed with non-clinical language and can be completed accurately by those without psychological or forensic training.